pes-modding/sider5/doc/readme.txt

 modules must be in "modules" folder inside the sider root directory.

+jit.enabled = 1

+- Allows to enable/disable JIT (Just-In-Time compiler) for Lua.
+By default, JIT is enabled - to provide performance boost for Lua modules.
+To turn it off, set to 0.

 lua.gc.opt = "step"

 - This option allows to tweak Lua garbage collector (GC) behaviour.